FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Improvement in Underlying Factors

-Many times an inability to sleep is not exclusively caused by a sleep disorder but also by underlying factors that make sleeping more difficult.
+Many times, an inability to sleep is not exclusively caused by a sleep disorder but also by underlying factors that make sleeping more difficult.
 Research [18] published in Photobiomodulation, Photomedicine, and Laser Surgery that examined the effects of red light therapy on anxiety found that as treatments improved anxiety, sleep quality improved as well.

-A study [19] published in Children that found that red light therapy could help improve symptoms of autism also found that, with these improvements, improved sleep quality also occurred.
-Research [20] published in Neuropsychiatric Disease and Treatment and a study [21] in the Journal of Neurotrauma on the use of red light therapy on people with traumatic brain injury (TBI) also found that, as symptoms of TBI improved, sleep quality also improved.
+• A study [19] published in Children.
+This research found that red light therapy could help improve symptoms of autism and also found that, with these improvements, improved sleep quality also occurred.

 Improved Sleep Quality

 The first research indicating that red light therapy improves sleep quality emerged in 2012 and was published in the Journal of Athletic Training.
-This study [22] followed a group of athletes that received full-body red light therapy compared to a control group.
+This study [23] followed a group of athletes who received full-body red light therapy compared to a control group.
 The researchers found that those who received red light therapy had higher levels of melatonin secretion and reported improved sleep quality.

 Decreased Sleep Inertia

 Sleep inertia describes a state in which someone is groggy or sluggish after awakening.
-This can be due to waking up in a deep state of sleep or falling back to sleep after wakening, but can also be caused by non-restorative sleep.
+This can be due to waking up in a deep state of sleep or falling back to sleep after waking, but can also be caused by non-restorative sleep.

 Improving Restless Leg Syndrome Symptoms

-Restless leg syndrome is a common sleep disorders.
+Restless leg syndrome is a common sleep disorder.
 Red light therapy research has shown promising results in some early studies as a potential method of improving symptoms of restless leg syndrome.
-One study [24], published in Physiotherapy: Theory and Practice, found that four weeks of therapy using infrared light improved symptoms of restless leg syndrome.
-Another well-controlled experiment [25] also found improvements in restless leg syndrome when using infrared wavelengths of light.
+One study [31], published in Physiotherapy: Theory and Practice, found that four weeks of therapy using infrared light improved symptoms of restless leg syndrome.
+Another well-controlled experiment [32] also found improvements in restless leg syndrome when using infrared wavelengths of light.

 Improved Circadian Rhythm

-Another important study [26] into how red light therapy affects sleep found that using red light therapy can improve the synchronization of the circadian rhythm and reduce sleepiness during the afternoon.
-This study applied red light in an office setting and found that the effect it had on workers’ circadian rhythms led to an improvement in energy levels after lunch, a time of day that energy levels often lag.
+Another important study [33] into how red light therapy affects sleep found that using red light therapy can improve the synchronization of the circadian rhythm and reduce sleepiness during the afternoon.
+This study applied red light in an office setting and found that the effect it had on workers’ circadian rhythms led to an improvement in energy levels after lunch, a time of day when energy levels often lag.
 The study also showed improved function of their circadian rhythms.

 In addition to improving the overall circadian rhythm, red light therapy can help to simulate low daytime light.
 Research [27] published in the Journal of Affective Disorders found that exposure to low daytime lighting has important impacts on mood, sleep, and the circadian rhythm.
 Red light therapy may help to simulate this lighting and could offer similar benefits to low daytime lighting.